 A screenshot of the homepage for Linxup.

-• Cost of hardware: Starts at $25 per month
+• Cost of hardware/software: Starts at $25 per month

 Linxup is one of the most popular choices for businesses looking for the best trucker GPS that’s both powerful and easy to use.
-It goes beyond simple location tracking and gives you insights to manage drivers, reduce fuel waste, and keep jobs on schedule.
-For small and medium-sized businesses, it offers a powerful, easy-to-use system without overpaying for technology you don't need.
+It goes beyond simple location tracking, giving you the tools to manage drivers, reduce fuel waste, and keep deliveries on schedule.
+For small and medium-sized fleets, Linxup delivers the visibility and control you need without the complexity or high costs of enterprise systems.

 What makes Linxup stand out is its flexibility.
-Along with vehicles, it also supports GPS asset tracking, so you can monitor trailers, equipment, or other high-value assets.
-This helps you reduce theft risk and keep better tabs on non-powered items that often get overlooked.
+Along with vehicle monitoring, it supports GPS asset tracking—so you can track trailers, equipment, and other high-value assets in the same dashboard.
+That means you can reduce theft risk, improve utilization, and avoid losing track of non-powered items that often slip through the cracks.

 Key features